Employee Benefit Plan and ERISA Audit Services Nationwide

 WHAT OCCURS AT THE COMPLETION OF A RETIREMENT PLAN AUDIT?

-At CMP, we are committed to achieving the highest quality and most efficient audits possible with our specialized team of accountants.
-We strive to be a valuable resource to the plan sponsor by emphasizing certain plan operations as the first building block of complete and accurate financial statements.
+At CMP, we are committed to delivering the highest-quality, most efficient audits possible through our specialized team of accountants.
+We strive to be a valuable resource to the plan sponsor by emphasizing certain plan operations as the foundation for complete and accurate financial statements.

-As a member of the Employee Benefit Plan Audit Quality Center, we have access to comprehensive resources that assist us in maintaining the quality of our employee benefit plan audit services.
-The Center membership also provides us with timely information on various technical, legislative, and regulatory subjects that we, in turn, apply to our employee benefit plan audit services to help ensure compliance with the appropriate standards and changes in regulations.
+As members of the Employee Benefit Plan Audit Quality Center, we have access to comprehensive resources that help us maintain the quality of our employee benefit plan audit services.
+The Center membership also provides us with timely information on various technical, legislative, and regulatory subjects, which we, in turn, apply to our employee benefit plan audit services to help ensure compliance with applicable standards and regulatory changes.